Net-Sec-Dev/BitLocker-Remote-Configuration/README.md

 # Enable BitLocker via TPM with Recovery Key Export

 A simple, automated PowerShell script to enable BitLocker encryption on a drive using TPM and safely export the recovery key for backup.
 Designed for use with deployment tools like **Ansible** and **PDQ Deploy**.
-Note, the drive paths specified
+Note, the drive paths specified must be accessible and writable by whatever service account is being used to run this script.

----

 ## Overview